 Evolve HR capabilities.
-Customer centricity, digital readiness, adaptability, agility, strategic consulting, and analytical acumen are at the top of the list.
+Customer centricity, digital readiness, adaptability, agility, strategic consulting and analytical acumen are at the top of the list.

-Digitize the workplace.
+Digitise the workplace.
 Digital access to information and actions must be embedded as part of the integrated engagement experience–just as customers expect in their daily lives.

 Own the data.
 HR can be better equipped than ever with meaningful workforce data to deliver tangible insights that guide the business.